jannikgohr/What-rs/README.md

 You can filter output by using `what-rs --rarity 0.2:0.8 "thing/to/identify""`.
 Use `what-rs --help` to get more information.

+### 👽 Sorting, Exporting, and more!

+**Sorting** You can sort the output by using `what-rs -k rarity --reverse INPUT`.
+Use `what-rs --help` to get more information.

+**Exporting** You can export to json using `what-rs --format json` and results can be sent directly to a file using `what-rs --format json > outport.json`.

+**Borderless mode** `What-rs` has a special mode to match identifiable information within strings.
+By default, it is enabled in CLI but can be disabled using `what-rs --disable-borderless INPUT` or `what-rs -d INPUT`.

+Use `what --help` for more information.

 > [!IMPORTANT]
-> Filtering by tags (by using --include etc.) and sorting options are not yet fully implemented but will come in the next releases.
+> Filtering by tags (by using --include etc.) and is not yet fully implemented but will come in the next releases.

 ## 🙏 Thanks